eviltrapgod/regminator/README.md

 ---

-Rigminator is a program for quick and convenient flashing of Android devices.
+**Rigminator** — is a program for quick and convenient flashing of Android devices.
 Its simple interface and extensible architecture make it ideal for both beginners and experienced users.

 ## How It Works and What It Uses